Grace Changes Everything.

 If you liked this post, I invite you to pin it!

-I invite you to share this post – everyone’s story is important….
+I invite you to share this post – everyone’s salvation story is essential…

 Unless otherwise indicated, scripture quotations are from the ESV® Bible (The Holy Bible, English Standard Version®), copyright © 2001 by Crossway, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.